 But why stop with the impressionable populations of the Middle East or South Asia?

 Western Europe and North America are not aloof from these dynamics either.
 The West has its share of problems as the starved ‘beauties’ of its catwalks strut their feminine charms as incidental accessories to the skimpy clothes they adorn.
-Being skinny – almost skeletal is not a feature of the ‘European’ ‘race’ – to starve oneself in order to look ‘beautiful’ is not an instinct borne of the evolutionary process.
-Why else would ‘beautiful’ women want to starve themselves other than to ensure the garments they wear carry the full attention of the day – and yet this ‘commodification’ is presented as ‘high-brow’ fashion.
-Western Europe’s craze for tanning shops and spray tans and the rise in skin cancers are all part of this dynamic; breast implants, plastic surgery, the need for fuller lips, liposuction are all hallmarks of people unhappy with nature’s providence.
+Being skinny – almost skeletal is not a feature of the ‘European’ ‘race’, if we are permitted to engage in race myths; to starve oneself in order to look ‘beautiful’ is not an instinct borne of the evolutionary process.
+Why else would ‘beautiful’ women, on account of being ‘skinny’, want to starve themselves other than to ensure the garments they wear carry the full attention of the day – and yet this ‘commodification’ is presented as ‘high-brow’ fashion.
+Western Europe’s craze for tanning shops and spray tans and the rise in skin cancers are all part of this dynamic; bigger breasts, plastic surgery, the need for fuller lips, liposuction, are all hallmarks of people unhappy with nature’s providence.

 But we shouldn’t be remiss to mention that in the West, there are powerful lobbies that understand this history and the dangers of not learning from it.
 We have powerful groups, civil rights activists, feminists and others challenging structural biases and discrimination not afraid to offend the conventional tropes.

-American hip hop is a good example to cite.
+American HipHop is a good example to cite.
 Its artists have followers everywhere now and the propensity of youngsters to let their trousers loosely fall off their backsides is no longer a badge of prison credentials.
 Of course in the realm of fashion, the practise takes on a different meaning – it’s cool now to show the tops of your ‘boxers’.
 But the keenness to call women ‘bitches’ and sing the praises of ‘gangsta’ culture may be an art form with roots in deprived ghettos but it equally has vocal critics, many of whom are drawn from the African American community.
-This genre of music postures through a form of hyper-masculinity that may appear attractive to naïve adolescents feverishly downloading the latest tracks but it smacks of a contradiction that cherishes music as an art form whilst its explicit ‘X’-rated lyrics are anything but civilizational.
-I have in mind the thought of “pimping bitches, being ‘gangsta’, ‘buying a hundred thousand dollar shoes’, selling drugs, etc.”.
-Howsoever we understand or dispute the claims about the content of hip-hop lyrics, the point I’m making is that there is an abundance of critics bemoaning this art-form has a vehicle that glorifies violence.
-Again their voices are silenced by the cumulative weight of what passes as American entertainment and fashion and crucially commercial profits.
+This genre of music postures through a form of hyper-masculinity that may appear attractive to adolescents feverishly downloading the latest tracks, but it smacks of a contradiction that cherishes music as an art form whilst its explicit ‘X’-rated lyrics are anything but civilizational.
+I have in mind the thought of “pimping bitches, being ‘gangsta’, ‘buying a hundred thousand dollar shoes’, selling drugs.” etc. Howsoever we understand or debate the various claims about the content of hip-hop lyrics, the point I’m making is that there is an abundance of critics bemoaning this art-form has a vehicle that glorifies violence.
+Again such reasoned voices are made irrelevant by the cumulative weight of what passes as American entertainment, fashion, sponsorships, and crucially, commercial profits.

-The ‘Two Nations’ Theory’ may have been the ideological ploy of politicians seeking to mobilise their Muslim masses against the perceived dangers of a dominant Hindu order but it failed the test of history and not just political truths.
-There is nothing remotely unique about Pakistan that somehow distinguishes it from its Indian peers east of the border, and neither has the claim helped Pakistan stand on its own two feet – the existence of Islam in Pakistan no more defines Pakistan than Hinduism defines India whatever the revisionist narratives of its Hindu Nationalists.
+The ‘Two Nations’ Theory’ may have been the ideological ploy of politicians seeking to mobilise their Muslim masses against the perceived dangers of a dominant Hindu order, but it failed the test of history, and not just political truths.
+There is nothing remotely unique about Pakistan that somehow distinguishes it from India, now deemed eastwards of an artificial border, and neither has the claim helped Pakistan stand on its own two feet.
+The existence of Islam in Pakistan no more defines Pakistan than Hinduism defines India whatever the revisionist narratives of its Hindu Nationalists.
 Similarly, to deny one’s Hindu or Buddhist heritage because of some misplaced religiosity is to deny one’s past and to give the lie to the claim that India’s heritage can only be understood exclusively in ideological or atavistic terms.
 This is akin to Hindu nationalists clamouring against the banality and death-cult of ‘Islam’ whilst speaking poetically in Persian-influenced ‘Hindi’ on their way to visit the Taj Mahal!

 The Muslim-Ummah syndrome is thus much more than a couple of Pakistanis wearing ‘thawbs’ (ankle-length robes) and ‘ghutras’ (head coverings) in the typical Saudi style whilst calling each other respectfully – or at least those with children – “Abu” so and so.
 The trend in Pakistan to use number plates adorning the Arabic pronunciation of ‘Pakistan’ as ‘al-Bakistan’ is thus poetic.

 In a nutshell outrage at the treatment afforded to Pakistanis in Saudi Arabia is nonsensical when we fail to grasp the interconnected nature of our modern world and Pakistan’s inability to stand on its own two feet.
-Its own ‘structural inequalities’ mirror poetically the structural inequalities in Saudi Arabia and locates the hubris of Arab-adoring Pakistanis that they have somehow redeemed themselves by finding authentic Islam whilst being outraged by the mind-set that made Wahhabism, for instance, possible in the first place.
+Its own ‘structural inequalities’ mirror poetically the structural inequalities in Saudi Arabia and exposes the hubris of Pakistanis that they’ve redeemed themselves by discovering authentic Islam whilst being outraged by the iniquities that come by way of an imagined identity and illusory fraternity.

-It is this interconnected nature of our modern world that will help explain why deferring to the idea of a universal Muslim identity and its romanticism is the antithesis of anything positive that could potentially kindle in the Pakistani spirit a deep urge to be true to itself.
-The nature of Pakistan and the nature of our modern world, with all its fractures, cleavages and ‘humiliations’, render the shedding of tears over one or another ‘social injustice’ a useless exercise when we refuse to accept that human ‘acts’ follow on from human ‘values’.
-If our ‘values’ are stuck in some ‘timeless’ rut where acting humanely is merely a chivalrous deed and not a commitment to human rights and individual liberties, then we shouldn’t get upset when we’re treated ‘inhumanely’.
-A fair and caring society demands a lot more than just a few courteous words expressed in the typical Muslim salutary greetings.
+It is this interconnected nature of our modern world and its many fault-lines, that will help explain why deferring to the idea of a universal Muslim identity, and overplaying its romanticism, will hinder anything positive that could potentially kindle in the Pakistani spirit a deep urge to be true to itself.
+The nature of Pakistan and the nature of our modern world, with all its fractures, cleavages and ‘humiliations’, render the shedding of tears over one or another ‘social injustice’ by way of an illusory identity a useless exercise.
+Benign human ‘acts’ follow on from human ‘values’ that seek to treat all people equitably and fairly.
+They are not beholden to myths we imagine in our heads.
+If our ‘values’ are stuck in some ‘timeless’ rut where acting humanely is merely a tribal deed, and not a commitment to human rights and individual liberties, then we shouldn’t get upset when we’re treated ‘inhumanely’.

-If Saudis prohibit their nationals from marrying the nationals of Pakistan, Bangladesh, Chad and Burma we shouldn’t forget that the Saudi Princes had never once promised their expatriate Pakistanis equal treatment.
-If Pakistanis still feel a little ‘dejected’, perhaps they should look at the ubiquitous levels of inequality in Pakistan to cheer themselves up!
+If the Saudi Princes prohibit their less-equal nationals from marrying the nationals of Pakistan, Bangladesh, Chad and Burma we shouldn’t forget that the Saudi Monarchy never once promised their expatriate Pakistanis ‘equal treatment’.
+If Pakistanis still feel a little ‘dejected’, a little ‘humiliated’, a little ‘heart-broken’, perhaps they should look to the near-ubiquitous levels of social, political and economic inequality in ‘Muslim’ Pakistan to cheer themselves up!